 Washington State law requires all motorcycle drivers and passengers to wear helmets at all times.
 Passengers under the age of five are not permitted on motorcycles; all other passengers must have a seat and foot pegs.
 Washington motorcycle laws prohibit lane splitting, the practice of driving between lanes of slowed or stopped automobile traffic.
 Motorcyclists are allowed to ride two abreast in a single lane of traffic, though.

 The weather in Washington State varies depending on where you live.
 Areas west of the Cascade Mountain Range typically experience mild but humid summer days and mild winters, where the temperature rarely drops below freezing.
 There tends to be a lot of fog and drizzle here, too.
 The weather is less temperate – and less favorable for year-round riding – in the areas to the east of the Cascade Mountains.
 Here, you’ll experience hot summers and cold winters with a lot of rain and some snow.
 Make sure you choose the right motorcycle for you!

-How Clearsurance rates and ranks the best motorcycle insurance companies in Washington State
+How does Clearsurance rate and rank the best motorcycle insurance companies in Washington State?

 Consistent with its mission towards greater transparency, Clearsurance does not keep its rating and ranking formulas in a black box.
 Our algorithm analyzes a range of inputs from our independent community of insurance customers, including:

 The algorithm also takes into account the percentage of what customers say the company does well vs. the percentage of what customers say the company could do better.

 The Clearsurance customer ratings and rankings of the best motorcycle insurance in Washington are derived entirely from customer reviews and ratings.